RFullum/RasPiOSLite_OpenboxSetupGuide/openBoxInstallInstructions.md

 ### Juce Audio Framework
 - Update your system:

-`sudo apt update && sudo apt upgrade && sudo apt autoclean`
+`$: sudo apt update && sudo apt upgrade && sudo apt autoclean`

-- Download (Linux Juce and Projucer)[https://juce.com/get-juce/download] from the Juce website.
+- Download [Linux Juce and Projucer](https://juce.com/get-juce/download) from the Juce website.
 - Transfer the zip file to your RasPi via VNC
 - Move the zip file to your home directory: